 We found the equipment used in the practice was maintained in accordance with the manufacturer's instructions.
 This included the equipment used to clean and sterilise the instruments and X-ray equipment.
-Portable appliance testing (PAT) had not been completed since October 2015.
+However, portable appliance testing (PAT) had not been completed since 2012.
 (PAT is the name of a process where electrical appliances are routinely checked for safety).
+The practice manager told us arrangements would be made for a test to be carried out.

 The practice had clear guidance regarding the prescribing, recording and stock control of the medicines used in the practice.
-The only medicines kept at the practice were those found in the medical emergency kit.
+Medicines were stored, recorded and dispensed appropriately.